How long does Suboxone last? - Garden State Treatment Center

 Enjoy a Life Without Drugs

-We offer a broad range of programs, including intensive outpatient treatment, outpatient treatment, medication-assisted treatment, and partial care treatment.
+We offer a broad range of programs, including intensive outpatient treatment, outpatient treatment, medication-assisted treatment plans, and partial care treatment.
 Each of our patients gets a tailored blend of therapy and medical care.
 At your consultation, we’ll learn about your situation and help you determine what medication and other therapy you need.
 The main goal is to give your body time to heal while we work on the underlying triggers for your addiction.

 Ready to get started on your sobriety journey?
 The right care can help you feel healthy, happy, and centered again.
 Contact our team today to learn more about our services.